Uma-Maheswari298/E-Learning-Purchase-Analysis-MySQL/README.md

 MySQL-based data analysis project for an e-learning purchases using joins, subqueries, CTEs, views, and aggregate functions.

 ## Project Overview
-A MySQL-based data analytics project that examines e-learning platform purchases to analyze learner behavior, course popularity, revenue trends, and category performance using advanced SQL queries and database concepts.
+The online learning platform offers multiplecourses to learners from different countries.
+Each learner can purchase multiple courses.
+This project uses relational database concepts and SQL queries to analyze purchase patterns and generate meaningful business insights.

+## Problem Statement
+Analyze the purchase data of an e-learning platform to identify:
+Sales trends
+Learner behavior
+Popular course categories
+Revenue generation
+Purchase frequency

+## Objectives
+Design a relational database.
+Create and manage tables using SQL.
+Insert sample data.
+Perform data analysis using SQL queries.
+Generate reports for business decision-making.

-## Database Tables
+## Database Schema
 | Table Name | Description |
 |------------|-------------|
 | learner | Stores learner details such as ID, name, and country. |